Cybernet on the Front Lines of Massive Vaccination Program

 Throughout the NHS Cybernet’s CyberMed NB series of hot swap battery powered computers have been deployed to run the EPR software.
 These medical computers uniquely prepare the country’s clinicians and citizens to deploy vaccines efficiently and safely.
 While any computer can run the vital EPR software that is integral to this vaccination program, the CyberMed NB series offers a series of features that will enhance functionality.

 For starters, the CyberMed NB series is powered by hot-swap batteries, which allows for 24/7 operation without ever needing to be plugged in.
 This will allow clinicians to wheel computers from patient to patient to record their information, rather than having to have a computer at every single vaccination room or station.
-Furthermore, the CyberMed NB series is fully antimicrobial* and can also be sprayed down with chemical disinfectant preventing the spread of germs from one patient to the next, or to clinicians.
+Furthermore, the CyberMed NB series is antimicrobial* to protect the computer from degradation or deterioration and can also be sprayed down with chemical disinfectant.

 “Several years ago, when we first began to partner with the NHS, there was no way that either of us could have predicted the global pandemic,” said Ali Bagheri, Global Sr. VP of Operations at Cybernet.
 “We’ve always prided ourselves on being forward-thinking with our designs and engineering, and every team that we’ve worked with at the NHS has shared that same vision.
 That is why we are confident that they will be able to manage this vaccine initiative with speed and efficiency.
 We’re just proud to play a small part in that.”